chef/chef/docs/dev/design_documents/client_exit_codes.md

 * Reboot exit codes should take precedence over Chef Execution State
 * Precedence within a table should be evaluated from the top down.
-    *  Example - Audit Mode Failure would only apply on a successful execution, but if the chef-run failed for any other reason, there is no reason to exit with audit mode.

 ## Exit Codes in Use